 - Luxembourg (when you hold an original letter from MFA in Luxembourg)

-If documents are issued by a foreign authority, it is likely that a legalisation is needed.
+If documents are issued by a foreign authority, it is likely that a legalization is needed.

-- For documents issued in Singapore, for example: a COC, Extract of birth/marriage certificate,… an authentication stamp and signature from the Ministry of Foreign Affairs in Singapore (located in Tanglin, see useful addresses) is necessary.
-Afterwards this authentication will be legalized by the Embassy of Belgium in Singapore as well.
+- For documents issued in Singapore, for example: a COC, Extract of birth/marriage certificate,… a legalization with Apostille by the Singapore Academy of Law (see useful addresses) is necessary.
+Further legalization by the Belgian consular post is not required.
 Also check our website by clicking here.

-- For documents issued in Belgium or the EU, an extra legalisation is usually not necessary.
+- For documents issued in Belgium or the EU, an extra legalization is usually not necessary.

-Documents need to be issued less than 6 months ago and documents that are not in French, Dutch, German or English need to be translated by a translation company recognised by the Embassy.
-The list can be consulted here.
+The legalization need to be issued less than 6 months ago and documents that are not in French, Dutch, German or English need to be translated by a translator recognised by the Embassy.
+Translations must then be legalized by the Embassy.
+Fees apply.
+The list of the recognised translators can be consulted here.

 1. Register your arrival